swanson/swanson.github.com/_posts/2013-07-21-half-baked-thoughts-on-ruby-web-architecture.md

 [la]: http://www.leansoftwarearchitecture.com/

-The idea of DCI &mdash; as I have cystallized it &mdash; is to extract behavior into groups of roles or actions and then inject this new behavior until objects.
+The idea of DCI &mdash; as I have cystallized it &mdash; is to extract behavior into groups of roles or actions and then inject this new behavior into objects.

 The canonical example, instead of this: